scuzzydude/asimov/asimov.md

 The value of public good of Linux is immense.
 I've seen economic estimates that value this in the hundreds of billions of dollars.
 I don't think these really give it justice, as they don't value projects that wouldn't have been practical without Linux.
 Linux's freeness has even changed the way paid-software is sold.
 Now it's possible to prototype and develop software on most any platform for free and pay only when you launch production level product.

-It may be the most valuable public good ever created.
+Linux may be the most valuable public good ever created.
 I'd compare its value as a public good to the Panama or Suez Canals, which are state-owned but their global benefit far outvalues the national revenue generated.
 Linux is completely free, and not owned by Finland or any other state.

 Linux is governed as a Benevolent Dictatorship.
 That's right.
 Linus is the total boss.
 Despite this, individuals, corporation and even governments put up with him.
-Because he's the creator, it gives this dictatorship actual value legitimacy.
+He's the creator, it gives this dictatorship actual value legitimacy.
 It's non-exclusive, at any point, somebody wants to do things differently, they can.
 This has happened and does happen all the time.
 Android is Google's version of Linux, which Googles governs, but anyone can make their own version of Android as well.

 Linux has thrived for over thirty years, governed by a smarty-pants Finn who thinks he knows more about operating software than you or me.
 National government don't interfere, because it has no domain, the software is open and free.
 If they tried to assert some dominion it would cause an uproar.
 The fact that this dictator has been allowed to dictate for so long is legal precedence.